verrazzano/docs/content/en/docs/security/rbac/rbac.md

 ### Override project role bindings

-To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles for a project, add the Subjects to the VerrazzanoProject CR for the project, as shown in the example below.
+To override the set of subjects that are bound to Verrazzano (and Kubernetes) roles for a project, add the Subjects to the VerrazzanoProject CR for the project, as shown in the following example.

 Note that the generated role bindings will be updated if you update the VerrazzanoProject CR and change the subjects specified for either role.